maksatkanat/ml_from_coursera/README.md

 # ml_from_coursera
-This is my  decisions for ML Tasks.
-Not for cheating.
-If you have a questions, contact me.
+This is my solutions of Machine Learning Tasks.
+Not for cheating, just for advise.
+If you have questions please do not hesitate to contact me.